Italian Cyrenaica: History

 Italian Cyrenaica and Italian Tripolitania were formed in 1911, during the conquest of Ottoman Tripolitania in the Italo-Turkish War.

 In the 1920s, Cyrenaica was the scene of fighting between Italian colonial forces and Libyan rebels who were fighting for independence from colonial rule.
 In 1931, the rebel independence leader Omar Mukhtar was captured and executed.

 Fascist Italy maintained several concentration camps in Eastern Libya during the first phase of its occupation of that country.
 The colonial administration began in 1929 the nearly wholesale deportation of the people of the Jebel Akhdar to deny the rebels the support of the local population.

 The forced migration of more than 100,000 people ended in concentration camps in Suluq, El Magrun, Abyar and El Agheila where tens of thousands died in squalid conditions, mainly because of epidemics like the Spanish flu.
 The concentration camps were dismantled after 1934 when the fascist regime obtained full control of the area and started a policy of assimilation of the local Arab community.
 This policy was so successful that in 1940 there were two colonial military divisions of Arab Libyans.

 In the late 1930s, Cyrenaica was populated by more than 20,000 Italian colonists, mainly around the coast.
 As a consequence, there was a large economic development effort in the second half of the 1930s.

 Italy carried out massive investment in the infrastructure of Libya (the purpose was to develop the economy for the benefit of Greater Italy).
-In Benghazi were created -for the first time in Cyrenaica's History- the first manufacturing installations: some industries were created in 'Bengasi italiana' in the early 1930s, that included salt processing, oil refining, food processing, cement manufacturing, tanning, brewing and sponge and tuna fishing.
-The port of Benghazi was enlarged and nearby was created a modern Hospital.
-Also a new airport was built.
+In Benghazi -for the first time in Cyrenaica's History- the first manufacturing installations were created: some industries were created in 'Bengasi italiana' in the early 1930s, that included salt processing, oil refining, food processing, cement manufacturing, tanning, brewing and sponge and tuna fishing.
+The port of Benghazi was enlarged and a modern Hospital.
+Also a new airport was built nearby was created.

 In 1934, Italian Cyrenaica and Italian Tripolitania became part of Italian Libya.